KaiFig/Unit_3/Project/read_me.md

     def recordgame(self):
         self.parent.current = "RecordScreen"
 ```
-**Fig x** This shows my home screen python code.
+**Fig 13** This shows my home screen python code.
 For each screen in my project, each of them has their own class to help seperate them and organize the code.
 Additionally, in each class there are various functions connnected to buttons and inputs in the GUI.
 This enables the user to do the actions such as inputing data, going to the next page etc.

 ## Encryption
 Encryption is when a string of characters is converted to a code to make it more secure and prevent unathorized access to it.
 This is very important to protect the security of the application and to make sure that the users passwords are not compromised